abuxton/kbypg/showoff/Beaker/SUTs.md

 Supports  ec2, Docker, virtual machines, and physical hardware.

-.yaml file for configuration and reusability, with default support for install at build time, both PE and Poss.
+Yaml  for configuration and reuse, with default support for install at build time, can utilise both both PE and Poss.

 ~~~SECTION:notes~~~